eruuc/song-sorter/README.md

 This project is a work-in-progress.

 TO-DOs:
-- [ ] Fix Spotify API calls to correctly gather album data
+- [x] Fix Spotify API calls to correctly gather album data
-- [ ] Apply Scores to songs & albums for Sorting Algorithm
+- [x] Apply Scores to songs & albums for Sorting Algorithm
+- [ ] Show pairs of songs with the same scores
 - [ ] Separate React components so that search bar disappears after searching for an artist